 A mid-tier copper and gold producer, Phu Bia Mining (PBM), recognised a need to reduce plant shutdown durations to increase annual production outputs across two sites in Laos.

 On investigation, the team recognised that grinding mill relining was the critical path activity for all significant shutdown activities; therefore, any improvement in the time taken to reline the ball mill would be transferable in full to the total outage duration.

 ORBIZ were engaged in observing the end to end shutdown process of planning, execution and post-shutdown review to identify and then facilitate the implementation of the most valuable opportunities to improve.

 An in-depth review was conducted of the current relining process to identify opportunities for eliminating waste using the Quick Changeover methodology.
 This activity included mapping all resource and tool movements to understand the inefficiencies.

-The project team then implemented a rigorous short interval control framework to monitor compliance to the standardised work practices plus material and human resource utilisation whilst providing escalation protocols to any deviation from the plan for immediate problem resolution and further continuous improvement.
+The project team implemented a rigorous short interval control framework to monitor compliance to the standardised work practices plus material and human resource utilisation whilst providing escalation protocols to any deviation from the plan for immediate problem resolution and further continuous improvement.

 - 41% reduction in overall shutdown duration from (63 to 37 hours)